Great Group Reads

 Sally Brewster is the owner of the bookstore Park Road Books in Charlotte, N.C., past president of SIBA (Southern Independent Bookseller's Alliance), and a former Random House sales rep. As a bookseller, she works with the 60 book groups registered at her bookstore.
 She is a current member and the former treasurer of the WNBA-Charlotte Chapter.

-Lynn Henriksen is the immediate past president of WNBA-San Francisco Chapter and a member of the California Writers Club–Marin.
-She teaches workshops on writing the "mother memoir," and has spent the past decade helping hundreds capture character and spirit with memories and feelings they never thought they could record.
+Lynn Henriksen is a past president of WNBA-San Francisco Chapter and a member of the California Writers Club–Marin.
+She teaches workshops on writing the “mother memoir,” and has spent the past decade helping hundreds capture character and spirit with memories and feelings they never thought they could record.
 Book reviews of fiction and nonfiction are found on her blog The Story Woman where her main thrust leads ordinary people to the writing path.
-She is the author of TellTale Souls Writing the Mother Memoir: How to Tap Memory & Write Your Story, April 2012.
+She is the author of TellTale Souls Writing the Mother Memoir: How to Tap Memory & Write Your Story Capturing Character & Spirit, March 2012.

 Kristen Knox is a former editor and bookseller and member of many book clubs, both virtual and online.
 She maintains the blog BookNAround and is the owner of a Yahoo group called Readers Journal which allows readers to record what they read and discuss their reading with others.
-She is the secretary of the WNBA-Charlotte Chapter.
+Kristen is the incoming president of the WNBA-Charlotte Chapter.

 Michele Leber is a retired librarian who worked most recently in collection management at the Fairfax County Public Library in Virginia.
 She is a long-time book reviewer for Library Journal and Booklist and was named the Library Journal Reviewer of the Year for Fiction in 1997, the first year the award was given.
 A charter member of a WNBA-based book group formed in 1994, she is a member of the WNBA-Washington, D.C.
 Chapter and was National Secretary of the WNBA.